 _invalid_parameter_noinfo_noreturn.
 Which dispatch function is called depends on whether your code is, respectively, a debug build, a retail build, or the error isn't considered recoverable.

 In debug builds, the invalid parameter macro usually raises a failed assertion and a debugger breakpoint before the dispatch function is called.
-When the code is executed, the assertion may be reported to the user in a dialog box that has "Abort", "Retry", and "Continue" or similar choices depending on the operating system and runtime library version.
+When the code runs, the assertion may be reported to the user in a dialog box that has "Abort", "Retry", and "Continue" or similar choices that depend on the operating system and CRT version.
 These options allow the user to immediately terminate the program, to attach a debugger, or to let the existing code continue to run which calls the dispatch function.

 The invalid parameter handler dispatch function calls the currently assigned invalid parameter handler.
 By default, the invalid parameter calls

 _invoke_watson, which causes the application to close and generate a mini-dump.
 If enabled by the operating system, a dialog box asks the user if they want to send the crash dump to Microsoft for analysis.